gbdev/pandocs/content/MBC7.md

 #### Ax2x/Ax3x - Accelerometer X value (Read Only)

-Ax2x contains the low byte of the X value (left/right), and Ax3x contains the high byte.
+Ax2x contains the low byte of the X value (lower values are towards the right and higher values are towards the left), and Ax3x contains the high byte.
 Reads 8000 before first latching.

 #### Ax4x/Ax5x - Accelerometer Y value (Read Only)

-Ax4x contains the low byte of the Y value (front/back), and Ax5x contains the high byte.
+Ax4x contains the low byte of the Y value (lower values are towards the bottom and higher values are towards the top), and Ax5x contains the high byte.
 Reads 8000 before first latching.

 #### Ax6x/Ax7x - Unknown